-- Rates increases being higher than other Councils who have not been impacted as severely, or indeed not been implemented at all, by Rates Support Grant cuts; - Implementation of service cuts to statutory services to offset the impact of the cuts resulting in lower levels of statutory services being provided in this Council area than in more wealthy Council areas; - Inability to progress critical capital projects across our core services, for example, Council has 2 leisure facilities now over 50 years old which have not been able to be replaced and modernised due to financing pressures.
-The recurrent funding lost would have enabled these 2 facilities to now be fully financed.
+- Rates increases being higher than other Councils who have not been impacted as severely, or indeed not been implemented at all, by Rates Support Grant cuts; - Implementation of service cuts to statutory services to offset the impact of the cuts resulting in lower levels of statutory services being provided in this Council area than in more wealthy Council areas; - Inability to progress critical capital projects across our core services, for example, Coleraine Leisure Centre is now over 50 years old and has not been able to be replaced and modernised due to financing pressures.
+The recurrent funding lost would have helped to potentially finance and progress this project.